 Want an epic London guide book?
 This is my favorite London itinerary and guide!

 You’ll definitely want to pack lots of layers, even if you are visiting London in summer.
 The weather can get quite chilly and it’s nice to have a few sweaters, a jacket, and even rain gear.
 You’ll also want comfortable shoes and enough socks to last your trip.
 I also recommend a travel umbrella as well as sunglasses (yes you made need them on the same day).

-It’s best to be as centrally-located to the city as possible to minimize travel time.
-We like staying in Pimlico/Belgravia because it’s a quiet part of town.
+It’s best to be as centrally located in the city as possible to minimize travel time.
+Some of the best places to stay in London include Pimlico/Belgravia because it’s a quiet part of town.
 But the West End, Westminster, and Kensington as also great choices.

 While it’s not compulsory, it is pretty common to tip at restaurants or if you take a tour.
 Usually, 10-15% is standard.
 We like to bring cash for tipping.
 But, be sure to check your bills to see if gratuity was already included in your bill.